-During December 2022, the Company recorded \$5.3 million of impairment charge on its operating lease rightof-use assets related to the Company's corporate office space located in San Francisco, California with the impairment expense being recorded within selling, general, and administrative on the consolidated statements of operations.
+During the years ended December 31, 2023 and 2022, the Company recorded \$2.3 million and \$5.3 million of impairment charges, respectively, on its operating lease right-of-use assets related to the Company's corporate office space located in San Francisco, California with the impairment expense being recorded within selling, general, and administrative on the consolidated statements of operations.

-9. Convertible Preferred Stock
+9. Redeemable Convertible Preferred Stock